Is God Outside of Time? Not according to the Bible.

 Most Christian theologians join most of the secular philosophers of the last 2,500 years in saying that God is outside of time.
-However, if the Scriptures teach that God experiences change in sequence, that would indicate that God is in time.
-So here is an example of a biblical proof showing that God is in time:
+However, if the Scriptures teach that God experiences change in sequence, that would indicate that God exists in time demonstrating that atemporality is not a necessary attribute of deity.
+So here is an example of a biblical proof falsifying that atemporality is an essential attribute of deity:

-Many theologians reject that this statement shows that God is in time.
-However, the Incarnation has eternally changed God the Son.
+We have noted that theologians typically will reject that this statement shows that God has a past, and therefore exists in time.
+However, the Incarnation has eternally changed God the Son, and therefore, also His relationship with the Holy Spirit and the Father.
 Hermeneutics are techniques, that is, tools, for interpreting the Bible.
 All valid hermeneutics will reinforce that the Incarnation is a fundamental teaching of Scripture, and that the Incarnation demonstrates unequivocally that God, in this case, in the person of the Son, has undergone change.
 This is a biblical proof that God is in time.
 Let's consider further the relationship between God and time.

 - in an eternal now,